-Last night, I had the privilege to attend a conference meeting at Fuse Church where Bill Johnson, Senior Pastor of Bethel Church in Redding, California, was speaking.
+Last night, I had the privilege to attend a conference meeting where Bill Johnson, Senior Pastor of Bethel Church in Redding, California, was speaking.
 It was awesome.
-For the first time, I saw the terror of the Lord.
+For the first time, during worship, I saw the terror of the Lord.

 What do I mean by “terror of the Lord”?
-Well, before worship–actually right when Bill Johnson walked in the room, because he carries so much of the Presence of the Lord–and during worship (led by Vince Gibson), the Lord revealed a side of Himself that I had never encountered before: His terrible-ness.
+Well, before worship–actually right when Pastor Bill walked in the room, because he carries so much of the Presence of the Lord–and during worship, the Lord revealed a side of Himself that I had never encountered before: His terrible-ness.
 I caught just a glimpse of how powerful He is, and how awesome, and how totally other He is.

 God is not like me.